 What the World Food Programme is doing to respond to the Yemen emergency

-Food assistanceIn October 2017, WFP provided food assistance to more than 7.2 million people suffering from extreme shortage of food.
+Food assistanceIn 2017, WFP provided food assistance for up to 7.3 million people every month.
 WFP has more than doubled the number of people reached in Yemen from 3.5 million people in January.
 However, due to financial constraints, only about half of these people are receiving full rations.

 UN Humanitarian Air Service (UNHAS)Many road networks in the hardest hit areas of the country are still not open, making communities in conflict-areas inaccessible for humanitarian workers.
 The WFP-managed UN Humanitarian Air Service (UNHAS) operates three flights a week between Djibouti and Sana’a for humanitarian workers.

 WFP is providing food assistance for those most urgently in need of support in what has emerged as one of the world’s worst hunger crises.
-WFP has more than doubled the number of people it reaches every month from 3.5 million people in January to an average of seven million people during the past three months.
+In 2018, WFP aims to provide 9.5 million people with food and nutrition assistance with 100% rations across Yemen.

 Despite recent contributions from our donors, including substantial funding from the United States, needs are immense.
-WFP faces a funding shortfall of nearly US$269 million through May 2018.
+WFP needs US$ 91.4 million until February 2019.